Chan-000/WEDE5020POE/README.md

 September 22, 2025: Created an external stylesheet 'css/styles.css' and linked it to all five HTML pages to enable part 2 styling.This also addresses part 1 feedback on desing asthetic mismatch by preparing colurs and roboto font implementation.
 September 22, 2025 (evening): Implented default styles in styles.css with Roboto font and nature inspired colour scheme( #F5F5DC background, #4CAF50 colour)
 September 23, 2025: Applied typography styles with Roboto font and green heading( #4CAF50) and constintent spacing enhancing readibility.it
+September 23, 2025: Implemented layout structure using flexbox for navigation, inspired by Montego, main content and footer for all 5 pages.

  ## References
  -Images sourced from [Pexels](https://www.pexels.com), compressed with [TinyPNG](https://tinypng.com)